UPDATE - USMLE Step 1 and Step 2 CK Practice Sessions

-Posted: March 25, 2013
+Posted: March 23, 2015

-Most score reporting of Step 1 results occurs within four weeks of testing.
-However, because of necessary modifications to the test item pool, there will be a delay in reporting for some examinees testing beginning the week of May 13th.
-The target date for reporting Step 1 scores for most examinees testing the week of May 13th through late June will be Wednesday, July 10, 2013.
-For examinees whose circumstances require that they receive Step 1 scores before July 10, it is recommended that they take Step 1 no later than May 10, 2013.
+The target date for reporting Step 1 scores for most examinees testing the week of May 11th through late June will be Wednesday, July 8, 2015.
+For examinees whose circumstances require that they receive Step 1 scores before July 8, it is recommended that they take Step 1 no later than Friday, May 8, 2015.

 During this time period (starting the week of May 11th), a transition will occur in the number of items in current forms of the Step 1 examination.
 The change will be from a total of 322 items to 308 items.
 Although the transition will occur quickly at many test centers, there may be some locations where the changes take slightly longer to complete.
 The overall transition period will likely last approximately 6 weeks.
 Please note the following: